OpenCollarTeam/OpenCollar/src/cuffs/README.md

 - This could be either a Mesh or a Prim build (Rigged mesh is not supported).
 - Rez the Object to the ground
 - create a prim (cube) for each Chain Attachment Point you want to support.
-- Name the newly created Prims according the name-list (see Chain_Attachment_Names.pdf for details)
+- Name the newly created Prims according the name-list (see Naming Guide.md for details)
 - First select the Prims, then select the Object and click the Link button.
 - Make sure the Prims are highlighted blue and the visible Object is highlighted yellow (root)
 - Check “Edit Linked” in the build menu and select the Prims.